Getting to the Civic Centre on foot, by bike, bus or train

 Travelling by Bus

 Exeter has a good bus network.
 Services from outside the city arrive at the bus station which is opposite the Civic Centre, and local services within the city pass through the High Street which is five minutes' walk away.
 See Exeter interactive bus map for bus routes (and you can click on the route numbers/letters to find out times).
-See Map 3 at for the location of the bus station and High Street in relation to the Civic Centre.

 There are cycle racks outside the entrance to the Civic Centre on Paris Street.